• About

 In this poetry collection, Sunu P. Chandy includes stories about her experiences as a woman, civil rights attorney, parent, partner, daughter of South Asian immigrants, and member of the LGBTQ+ community.
 These poems cover themes ranging from immigration, social justice activism, friendship loss, fertility challenges, adoption, caregiving, and life during a pandemic.
 Sunu’s poems provide some resolve, some peace, some community, amidst the competing notions of how we are expected to be in the world, especially when facing a range of barriers.
 Sunu’s poems provide company for many who may be experiencing isolation through any one of these experiences and remind us that we are not, in fact, going it alone.
 Whether the experience is being disregarded as a woman of color attorney, being rejected for being queer, losing a most treasured friendship, doubting one’s romantic partner or any other form of heartbreak, Sunu’s poems highlight the human requirement of continually starting anew.
 These poems remind us that we can, and we will, collectively rebuild.

 Sunu P. Chandy (she/her) is a social justice activist including through her work as a poet and a civil rights attorney.
 She’s the daughter of immigrants from Kerala, India, a queer woman of color, and lives in Washington, D.C. with her family.
-Her award-winning collection of poems, My Dear Comrades, was published by Regal House.
+Her award-winning collection of poems, My Dear Comrades, was published by Regal House, and she is a Pushcart Prize nominated poet.
 Sunu’s creative work can also be found in Asian American Literary Review, Beltway Poetry Quarterly, Poets on Adoption, Split this Rock’s online social justice database, The Quarry, and in anthologies including The Penguin Book of Indian Poets, The Long Devotion: Poets Writing Motherhood and This Bridge We Call Home: Radical Visions for Transformation.
-Sunu is a civil rights attorney and currently a Senior Advisor with Democracy Forward.
-There she supports work across the teams including, fighting back against the attacks on equity and inclusion.
-Sunu started out as a union-side labor and employment lawyer in NYC, and has worked for many years as a civil rights attorney, including as a litigator with EEOC for 15 years.
-She has also served as General Counsel for the DC Office of Human Rights (OHR), and as Deputy Director for Civil Rights at the US Department of Health and Human Services (HHS).
-Sunu was also the Legal Director of the National Women’s Law Center for six years until August 2023.
+Sunu is currently a Senior Advisor with Democracy Forward.
 Sunu earned her B.A. in Peace and Global Studies/Women’s Studies from Earlham College, her law degree from Northeastern University School of Law and her MFA in Creative Writing (Poetry) from Queens College/The City University of New York in 2013.
 Sunu is on the board of the Transgender Law Center, and was included as one the Washington Blade’s Queer Women of Washington and one of Go Magazine’s 100 Women We Love.
-Sunu is delighted to celebrate her collection of poetry, My Dear Comrades, with you and with the book's fabulous cover artist, Ragni Agarwal.
+Sunu is delighted to celebrate her collection of poetry, My Dear Comrades, alongside the book's fabulous cover artist, Ragni Agarwal.

 The longer story of how this book came about is linked here.
 In addition to the many mentors and organizations listed in the story, gratitude goes out to Leila Chatti, for leading a “Praise in Hard Times” virtual poetry class in June 2020 through the Provincetown Fine Arts Center.
 Remarkably, six of the poems in this collection began as responses to prompts from these early-days-of-the-pandemic assignments.